 Quality score in reports

-filter for keywords that have no quality score available.
-For example, the
+to easily filter for keywords that have no quality score available.
+For example,

 SELECT CampaignId, AdGroupId, Id, Criteria, CriteriaType, QualityScore FROM CRITERIA_PERFORMANCE_REPORT WHERE Status IN [ENABLED, PAUSED] and HasQualityScore='TRUE'